yonatanZax/SearchEngine/README.txt

 		- You can choose to use Stem and Sementics by checking the check-box
 		- After the run you can save the output to a file. make sure you chose a directory path at 'Save Results'
 		- You can see the most dominant Entities of the files that came back from the query by clicking 'Show Entities'

-Gui details part 2: ( From top to bottom )

-	* Gui has a single window, very intuitive to work with.
-	* At that bottom there is a status line for the user.
-	* While process is running, some buttons will be DISABLED until its done.

-	Query file path - two options
-			1. Enter query's path
-			2. Find the directory with a searchable window (click the 'Browse' button).

-	Save results path - two options
-			1. Enter wanted path.
-			2. Find the directory with a searchable window (click the 'Browse' button).

-	Cities -
-			It's posible to choose one or more cities from the list.
-			* Note that the list will pressent cities only if found in corpus.

-	Checkboxes:
-			1. " Stemming " : Use stemming

-	Run query button -
-		This button runs the query written in the textbox "Query"
-		* To make sure the path is valid:
-			1. Checks that the textbox is not empty.

-	Run query from file button -
-		Run all the queries in the file and displays it in the output window.
-			1. Checks that the query file path exists.

-	Make Three Runs button -
-		From the Query path creates three result files.
-		Runs:
-			1. noStem noSem
-			2. Stem noSem
-			3. Stem Sem

-	Show Entities Button -
-		After a run is printed in the output window.
-		User can view the top5 five entities for every doc in the list.

-	Save to Trec_Eval Button -
-		* Checks the given path in the Save results textbox.
-		Saves the results in a new file called: "results.txt".
-		* Note that it will override the prev file if exists.

 Gui details part 1: ( From top to bottom )